Biocon: Biocon and IATRICa

 In 2008, Biocon and IATRICa of the United States announced a strategic partnership to co-develop immunoconjugates for targeted immunotherapy of cancers and infectious diseases.
 The companies are co-developing candidate products based upon IATRICa's technology platform and Biocon's expertise in drug development, biologics manufacturing, and clinical research.
-The goal of this collaboration is to develop a therapeutic vaccine where the T cell mediated immunity is enhanced and maintained against a tumor which otherwise evades immune responses.
+The goal of this collaboration is to develop a therapeutic vaccine where the T cell-mediated immunity is enhanced and maintained against a tumor that otherwise evades immune responses.
 Methods of developing, characterising and scaling up of conjugated monoclonal antibody production are being currently studied.

 Biocon and Viatris

 In 2009, Biocon signed a collaboration agreement with Viatris to develop and commercialize generic biologics.
-Viatris and Biocon will share development, capital and other costs to bring products to market.
-Viatris will have exclusive commercialisation rights in USA, Canada, Japan, Australia, New Zealand, EU and European Free Trade Association countries through a profit sharing arrangement with Biocon.
+Viatris and Biocon will share development, capital, and other costs to bring products to market.
+Viatris will have exclusive commercialisation rights in the USA, Canada, Japan, Australia, New Zealand, EU, and European Free Trade Association countries through a profit-sharing arrangement with Biocon.